How to Calculate the Real Rate of Returns, Inflation-adjusted

 Returns and Inflation

-As such, it is necessary to monitor Inflation with our investments.
+It is necessary to monitor Inflation with our investments.
 Each country or economic area (US, Europe, etc.) tends to have different inflation rates; the same rates change over the years.
-As such, it is important to know the current inflation rate in the country or in the currencies you invest in and calculate the inflation-adjusted return, also known as the real rate of return.
+As such, it is important to know the current inflation rate in the country or the currencies you invest in and calculate the inflation-adjusted return, also known as the real rate of return.

 a) see the true earning potential of the investment without external economic forces

-b) compare true earning potential between investment in different currencies and/or countries (i.e. with different inflation rate)
+b) compare true earning potential between investment in different currencies and/or countries (i.e. with different inflation rates)

 How to calculate the Real Rate of Return (Inflation adjusted-returns) | The linear approach